OSA413/Sonic4_ModLoader/README.md

 2. Launch `Sonic4ModManager.exe` and press "Yes" button on the First Launch Dialogue.
 You can also install it in the settings menu.

-If you want to enable 1-Click integration, launch `OneClickModInstaller.exe` and press "Install" button (requires administrator privileges).
+If you want to enable 1-Click installation, launch `OneClickModInstaller.exe` and press "Install" button (requires administrator privileges).

 ## How to uninstall the Mod Loader